Contributions to Pyareo Home

 Please consider showing us your love and support through donation.

 Any amount helps!
-For donations online, please use the following PayPal link (button) to complete your transaction.
+For donations online, please use the above PayPal link (button) to complete your transaction.
 PayPal is secure, easy to use, and does not require you to register for an account when making a one-time donation.

 Send checks payable to 'Pyareo Home'